radish-es/casebook-property/content/cases/waterloo.md

 the encampments.

-> The question of sheltering in public parks during daytime hours has also arisen in the cases since , but the jurisprudence, thus far, has not extended the right to include it, at least not expressly.
+> The question of sheltering in public parks during daytime hours has also arisen in the cases since *Adams*, but the jurisprudence, thus far, has not extended the right to include it, at least not expressly.
 In *Shantz* at para.
 276, Hinkson C.J.S.C. found "there is a legitimate need for people to shelter and rest during the day and no indoor shelter